 Books have pictures that are fun to point to, feel and look at.
 Every action is a chance to communicate with your baby.

 Stories are part of what is called literate language.
 Nursery rhymes, finger plays, even peek-a-boo games are very short stories.

-Someday, your baby will find print everywhere; in dictionaries, magazines, letters, books, e-readers, smart phones, laptops, televisions, street signs, billboards, grocery stores, etc. By reading with you, your baby can learn to expect different information from different kinds of print.
+Someday, your baby will find print everywhere…in magazines, signs, cell phones.
+By reading with you, your baby can learn to expect different information from different kinds of print.